NickBansal/Bacteria-Simulation/README.md

 - [x] If a cell has less then two neighbours, it dies
 - [x] If a cell has 2 or 3 neighbours it lives
 - [x] If a cell has more then 4 neighbours it dies
+- [] Any dead cell with exactly three live neighbours becomes a live cell again